The National World War I Memorial and Museum is a great reason to make Kansas City a destination.

 The inscription on the Liberty Memorial Tower sets the tone for your visit, “In honor of those who served in the World War in defense of liberty and our country.”

-We’ve been to the Smithsonian Museums and the Ugar-Hazy Center in Washington, DC, the Pearl Harbor and Fort DeRussy Museums on Oahu, and have a great deal of respect for the memorials and museums erected in deference to our Veterans.
+We’ve been to the Smithsonian Museums and the Ugar-Hazy Center in Washington, DC.
+Oahu visits included the Pearl Harbor and Fort DeRussy Museums.
+The educations leave visitors with respect for the memorials and museums erected in deference to our Veterans.
 This WWI museum is in the same class and not to be overlooked.

-The beginning of my knowledge of World War I began when Jackie and I were in Wales last year.
+My knowledge of World War I began when Jackie and I were in Wales.
 In Cardiff, outside the Welsh National Opera stood an evocative visual, In Parenthesis.
 There were 923 illuminated orbs representing poppies.
-When darkness descended, the poppies glowed bright red in tribute to the Royal Welsh Fusiliers killed at Mametz Wood in July 1916 during the five-month battle of the Somme.
+When darkness descended, the poppies glowed bright red.
+The tribute to the Royal Welch Fusiliers killed at Mametz Wood in July 1916 during the five-month battle of the Somme was moving.
 That horrendous segment of the war resulted in over one million soldiers dead on both sides.

-With historical facts and details to educate, such as the conflict beginning in 1914 and not officially ending until 1918, thirty-six countries participated, 65 million soldiers fought, and 9 million of them died.
+The conflict began in 1914 and did not officially ending until 1918.
+Thirty-six countries participated, 65 million soldiers fought, and 9 million of them died.

 Field of poppies